FortinetCloudCSE/style-guide/content/20Structure/15GrammarMechanics.md

 #### Footnotes/Endnotes
 Use endnotes unless there is a valid reason to use footnotes.
 The footnote/endnote number goes on the outside of the punctuation mark and not on the inside.
-{{% icon icon="check-circle" %}} Yes: Ransomware attacks grew over 205% last year.4
+{{% icon icon="check-circle" %}} Yes: Ransomware attacks grew over 205% last year.[^4]
-{{% icon icon="times-circle" %}} No: Ransomware attacks grew over 205% last year4.
+{{% icon icon="times-circle" %}} No: Ransomware attacks grew over 205% last year[^4].

+[^4]: Patrick E. Spencer, “The State of the Female CISO, and What Can Be Done About It,” The CISO Collective, September 6, 2018.

 Footnotes and endnotes are only used in long-form, pillar content such as white papers, eBooks, solution briefs, etc. Hyperlinks are used in blog posts and online articles (e.g., TheCISOCollective.com).
+See the [footnotes section]({{< relref "30format/15markdown.md#footnotes" >}}) of the markdown page for implementation details.

 ###### Footnote/endnote examples:
-When there is an author’s name:
+**When there is an author’s name:**
 Patrick E. Spencer, “The State of the Female CISO, and What Can Be Done About It,” The CISO Collective, September 6, 2018.

-When there is not an author’s name:
+**When there is not an author’s name:**
 “Over half of consumers have decided against an online purchase due to privacy concerns,” KPMG, November 3, 2016.

-When there is not a published date:
+**When there is not a published date:**
 “Beneath the surface of a cyberattack,” Deloitte, accessed September 16, 2018.

-When the reference comes from a referred publication published quarterly, bi-monthly, etc.:
+**When the reference comes from a referred publication published quarterly, bi-monthly, etc.:**
 Doug Jones, “How to Motivate Your Employees,” Harvard Business Review 91:1 (January-February 2018): 55-62.

-When there are two authors:
+**When there are two authors:**
 Doug Jones and Mary Landry, “Where to Find Cybersecurity Professionals,” SANS Institute, January 21, 2017.

-When there are three or more authors:
+**When there are three or more authors:**
 Doug Jones, et al., “Where to Find Cybersecurity Professionals,” SANS Institute, January 21, 2017.